deuterium-software/Deuterium/README.md

 Once in __Administrator Mode__ (necessary to add program to C:\Program Files), run __make-windows.bat__.

-When the program finishes executing, add C:\Program Files\deuterium to PATH.
+When the program finishes executing, add `C:\Program Files\deuterium` to PATH, if not done automatically.

 And thats it!
 That simple! 🎉